tauri-apps/tauri-docs/docs/distribution/windows.md

 ## Customizing the Windows Installer

-The Windows Installer package is built using the [WiX Toolset v3](https://wixtoolset.org/documentation/manual/v3/).
+The Windows Installer package is built using the [WiX Toolset v3].
 Currently you can change it by using a custom WiX source code (a XML file with a `.wxs` file extension) or through WiX fragments.

 ### Replacing the installer code with a custom WiX file

-The Windows Installer XML defined by Tauri is optionated to work for the common use case of simple webview-based applications, You can find it [here](https://github.com/tauri-apps/tauri/blob/dev/tooling/bundler/src/bundle/windows/templates/main.wxs).
-It uses [handlebars](https://docs.rs/handlebars/latest/handlebars/) so the Tauri CLI can brand your installer according to your `tauri.conf.json` definition.
-If you need a completely different installer, a custom template file can be configured on [tauri.bundle.windows.wix.template](/docs/api/config/#tauri.bundle.windows.wix.template).
+The Windows Installer XML defined by Tauri is optionated to work for the common use case of simple webview-based applications, You can find it [here].
+It uses [handlebars] so the Tauri CLI can brand your installer according to your `tauri.conf.json` definition.
+If you need a completely different installer, a custom template file can be configured on [tauri.bundle.windows.wix.template].

 ### Extending the installer with WiX fragments

-A [WiX fragment](https://wixtoolset.org/documentation/manual/v3/xsd/wix/fragment.html) is a container where you can configure almost everything offered by WiX.
+A [WiX fragment] is a container where you can configure almost everything offered by WiX.
 In this example, we will define a fragment that writes two registry entries:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>